- Dr Jacob Copeman

 Articles and book chapters

-· 2019.
-‘Anonymity and Transgression: Caste, Social Reform, and Blood Donation’ in The Book of Anonymity, edited by the Reconfiguring Anonymity Research Group. (with Dwaipayan Banerjee).
+· Forthcoming.
+‘Anonymity and Transgression: Caste, Social Reform, and Blood Donation in India’ in The Book of Anonymity, edited by the Reconfiguring Anonymity Research Group. (with Dwaipayan Banerjee).

 · 2018.
 ‘Contemporary Religiosities’.
 In Critical Themes in Indian Sociology, edited by Sanjay Srivastava, Janaki Abraham and Yasmeen Arif, 44-61.
 Delhi: Sage. (with Johannes Quack). (commemorates 50 years of the journal Contributions to Indian Sociology).